 • Look into orthotic devices such as a cane or a fitted brace, as well as assistive devices, such as a raised toilet seat in the bathroom or hand rails wherever support is needed.

+Will I need surgery?
 Surgery is a last resort, says Homik.
 The most common types of surgery include minor arthroscopy, where debris is cleaned out and the cartilage repaired, and major joint replacement.

 Before recommending surgery, your doctor will likely explore prescription NSAIDs and painkillers, and complementary approaches such as acupuncture and massage.
 Your doctor may also refer you to a physiotherapist or occupational therapist for help with muscle strengthening, coordination and balance.